-Solar radiation, often called the solar resource, is a general term for the electromagnetic radiation emitted by the sun.
+Solar radiation, often called the solar resource or just sunlight, is a general term for the electromagnetic radiation emitted by the sun.
 Solar radiation can be captured and turned into useful forms of energy, such as heat and electricity, using a variety of technologies.
 However, the technical feasibility and economical operation of these technologies at a specific location depends on the available solar resource.

 Every location on Earth receives sunlight at least part of the year.
 The amount of solar radiation that reaches any one spot on the Earth's surface varies according to:

 - Geographic location

 - Local landscape